stanwood/handbook/values.md

 We review, feedback, mentor and give second changes.
 We help people we let go, to find a new job.

+Sexual harassment or discrimination, both active and by passive toleration is not

+We do not tolerate sexual harassment, discrimination based on

+- Age
+- Disability
+- Race
+- Nationality
+- Religious belief or lack of religious belief
+- Life expectancy
+- Sex
+- Sexual orientation
+- Transgender status

+, violent acts, threats or encouragement of violence, fighting, bullying, coercion or use of abusive or threatening words directed to, about or against a team member, client or third party, even in a joking manner.
+Violations of this value is a fireable offence.

 ## V. Working remotely

 We work where we can work best: near our families, at those places we choose to because we want, not because we must.